scientificLibs/PDFxTMD/README.md

   - /another/path/to/pdf/data
 ```

 The `paths` key accepts a list of directories where PDFxTMDLib will search for PDF set data.
 The current directory and standard system locations are searched by default.
+In order to download cPDF sets use lhapdf sets available at [link](https://lhapdf.hepforge.org/pdfsets), and to download TMD sets visit the official website of this repository available at [pdfxtmdlib.org](https://pdfxtmdlib.org/downloads/).

 -----